Karl E. Weick: Enactment

-Weick uses the term enactment to denote the idea that certain phenomena (such as organizations) are created by being talked about.
+Weick used the term enactment to denote the idea that certain phenomena (such as organizations) are created by being talked about.

 Managers construct, rearrange, single out, and demolish many 'objective' features of their surroundings.
 When people act they unrandomize variables, insert vestiges of orderliness, and literally create their own constraints.

 Loose coupling

 Weick's major contribution to the topic of loose coupling in an organizational context comes from his 1976 paper on "Educational Organizations as Loosely Coupled Systems" (published in the Administrative Science Quarterly), revisited in his review of subsequent uses of the concept, with JD Orton, in 1990's Loosely Coupled Systems: A Reconceptualization.

 Loose coupling in Weick's sense is a term intended to capture the necessary degree of flex between an organization's internal abstraction of reality, its theory of the world, on the one hand, and the concrete material actuality within which it finally acts, on the other.
 A loose coupling is what makes it possible for these ontologically incompatible entities to exist and act on each other, without shattering (akin to Castoriadis's idea of 'articulation').
 Orton and Weick argue in favour of uses of the term which consciously preserve the dialectic it captures between the subjective and the objective, and against uses of the term which 'resolve' the dialectic by folding it into one side or the other.